edgeimpulse/expert-projects/readme/featured-machine-learning-projects/rooftop-ice-synthetic-data-omniverse.md

 }
 ```

-There are a few things to consider in the implementation: The device should enter deep sleep mode and disable/put to sleep all periferals between object detection runs.
+There are a few things to consider in the implementation: The device should enter deep sleep mode and disable/put to sleep all peripherals between object detection runs.
 Default operation of the Portenta H7 with the Vision shield consumes a lot of energy and will drain a battery quickly.
 To find out how much energy is consumed we can use a device such as the [Otii Arc from Qoitech](https://www.qoitech.com/otii-arc-pro/).
 Hook up the positive power supply to **VIN**, negative to **GND**.
 Since VIN bypasses the Portenta power regulator we should provide 5V, however in my setup the Otii Arc is limited to 4.55V.
 Luckily it seems to be sufficient and we can take some measurements.
 By connecting the Otii Arc pin RX to the Portenta pin D14/PA9/UART1 TX, in code we can write debug messages to _Serial1_.
 This is incredibly helpful in determining what power consumption is associated with what part of the code.

 ![Arduino Portenta H7 power specs](../../.gitbook/assets/rooftop-ice-synthetic-data-omniverse/portenta_h7_power.png)